theforbiddenpool/cheat-sheets/cs/character-encodings.md

 Once your browser or app has worked out what characters it's dealing with, it will then look in the font for glyphs it can use to display or print those characters.
 If the font doesn't have a glyph for a particular character, some browsers or software applications will look for the missing glyphs in other fonts on your system.
 Otherwise we will typically see a square box, question mark or some other character instead.

 ## Declaring and Applying an Encoding
-We need to label and save our data in the encoding of our choosing. <mark>Typically it should be UTF-8</mark>, unless there is a very special reason not to.
+We need to label and save our data in the encoding of our choosing. **Typically it should be UTF-8**, unless there is a very special reason not to.
-We also need to ensure the server delivers content with the correct character encoding declarations, since <mark>server settings can override in-document declarations</mark>.
+We also need to ensure the server delivers content with the correct character encoding declarations, since **server settings can override in-document declarations**.
 The character encoding of the document being sent by the server via HTTP is declared on a HTTP header.
 ```
 Content-Type: text/html; charset=UTF-8
 ```